michaelb/sniprun/doc/sources/interpreters/Scala_original.md

 ## Scala original

-Needs the 'scalac' compiler on the PATH
+Needs the `scalac' compiler on the $PATH